-We provide each school teacher with a volunteer mentor and teaching materials.
+We provide each school teacher with a volunteer and teaching materials.

 Volunteers are professional software engineers who are giving something back by helping teachers develop their skills and helping them get started with coding in the classroom.
 Volunteers have basic training in classroom scenarios, and can explain coding concepts to students with support from the schools’ teachers.
 In almost every case, volunteers aren’t teachers.

 CS in Schools provides lesson materials that are developed by qualified teachers, and are designed for a Year 7 level.
 These materials are designed to help teachers who are learning to code to successfully, confidently, and competently deliver a fun, engaging, and industry-relevant programme for Year 7 students.
 Volunteers are familiar with these materials.

 The materials include lesson plans, slides, worksheets, online exercises, how-to videos, and other materials.
 All materials are provided under the relaxed Creative Commons Attribution-ShareAlike 4.0 International License, and schools are encouraged to use, adapt, and share the materials.